 - Plot the customer journey.

-- Determine the moments of high risk that are crucial for clients.
+- Determine the moments of a high risk that are crucial for clients.

 - Identify triggers for those moments.